pixelcluster/pixelcluster.github.io/_posts/2023-05-06-Hang-Exploration-Splitgate.md

 near the beginning, the timestamp can be written before the benchmark workload is even finished!

+If the timestamp is written before the benchmark workload finishes, the measured benchmark time is much less than the workload actually took.
 In practice, this results in the benchmark results indicating a much faster GPU than there actually is.
-Therefore, the measured total benchmark time was way less than it should've been, which led to the third benchmark (which was too heavy for the Deck GPU) to be launched.
+I assume this led to the third benchmark (which was too heavy for the Deck GPU) to be launched.
 My desktop GPU seems to be powerful enough to get through the benchmark before the lockup timeout, which is why I couldn't reproduce the issue there.